github/docs/content/code-security/security-advisories/repository-security-advisories/about-repository-security-advisories.md

 ---
-title: About GitHub Security Advisories for repositories
+title: About repository security advisories
-intro: 'You can use {% data variables.product.prodname_security_advisories %} to privately discuss, fix, and publish information about security vulnerabilities in your repository.'
+intro: 'You can use repository security advisories to privately discuss, fix, and publish information about security vulnerabilities in your repository.'
+shortTitle: About repository security advisories
 redirect_from:
   - /articles/about-maintainer-security-advisories
   - /github/managing-security-vulnerabilities/about-maintainer-security-advisories
   - /github/managing-security-vulnerabilities/about-github-security-advisories
   - /code-security/security-advisories/about-github-security-advisories
+  - /code-security/repository-security-advisories/about-github-security-advisories-for-repositories
 versions:
   fpt: '*'
   ghec: '*'